mifeille/blockchain-developer-bootcamp-final-project/README.md

 This application is being build using React.js for the frontend and Ethereum and Solidity for writing smart contracts.
 Articles pictures are stored on IPFS.

+#### Directory Structure
+The project has 4 main folders: migrations, public, src and test.
+* Migrations thats hold the code to deploy smart contracts
+* public for the frontend
+* src that has 3 sub-folders, the first one is `abis` that contains the migrated contracts abis, the second one is `components` that has react components and the last one is contracts that has the smart contracts.
+* test that has the smart contract tests

++-- _truffle-config.js
++-- _migrations
+|   +-- 1_initial_migration.js
+|   +-- 2_deploy_contracts.js
++-- _public
+|   +-- favicon.ico
+|   +-- index.html
+|   +-- manifest.json
++-- _src
+|   +-- abis
+|   +-- components
+|   +-- contracts
++-- _test
+|   +-- Isoko.tes.js

+To access the application frontend, Please click [here](https://mifeille.github.io/blockchain-developer-bootcamp-final-project/).

 #### Run the Project Locally
 * Clone this repo on your local machine using this command `git clone https://github.com/mifeille/blockchain-developer-bootcamp-final-project.git`
 * Make sure you have Node.js and Truffle suite installed on your machine